mbiss10/protocol/README.md

 #### Hub Releases

-Hub operate on a _release train_ where a new version is released every 12 weeks to the Farcaster mainnet.
+Hubs operate on a _release train_ where a new version is released every 12 weeks to the Farcaster mainnet.
 To encourage frequent updates, Hubs are programmed to shut down 16 weeks after their release date, giving operators 4 weeks to upgrade to the latest version.
 The new release is also programmed to stop peering with older versions 4 weeks after its release to ensure that the network safely cuts over.

 Backwards incompatible Hub changes can be introduced safely with feature flags in the release train system.
 The feature can be programmed to turn on after the 4 week point, when older hubs are guaranteed to be disconnected from the network.
 Hubs can use the Ethereum block timestamp to co-ordinate their clocks and synchronize the cut over.